m-cat/safe_client_libs-wiki/Building-Client-Libs.md

 ## Downloading Client Libs

-The Client Libs repository can be downloaded either as a zip archive from the [https://github.com/maidsafe/safe_client_libs](official repository) or by using Git:
+The Client Libs repository can be downloaded either as a zip archive from the [official repository](https://github.com/maidsafe/safe_client_libs) or by using Git:

 ```
 git clone https://github.com/maidsafe/safe_client_libs.git